Website Management and Its Importance for Businesses Explained

 6. Make Sure Your Online Forms Are Not Vulnerable

-If your website has online subscription or comment submission forms (or even a search bar or checkout page form), it also has another gateway for potential malware that hackers can inject onto your website.
+If your website has online subscription or comment submission forms, a search bar, or a checkout page, these can serve as potential entry points for malware that hackers can inject into your website.

-If you have specific website pages or so-called landing pages where visitors land after clicking on a paid ad, social media post or organic search result, it’s very important to keep that page optimized and running smoothly.
+If you have landing pages where visitors land after clicking on a paid ad, social media post, or organic search result, it’s very important to keep that page optimized and running smoothly.

 Potential issues your visitors can experience when they arrive on your landing page include: